PayThePizzo/Predictive-Analysis-Notes/Theory/7 - TRANSFORMATIONS.md

 ![logvstex]((https://github.com/PayThePizzo/Predictive-Analysis-Notes/blob/main/resources/logvstex.png?raw=TRUE)

-n the original scale of the data we have:
+In the original scale of the data we have:

 $$Y_{i} = exp(\beta_{0} + \beta_{1}x_{i}) \cdot exp(varepsilon_{i})$$

 which has the errors entering the model in a multiplicative fashion.

-We turn the additive model into a multiplicative model
+Let's check the results

 ![origscex]((https://github.com/PayThePizzo/Predictive-Analysis-Notes/blob/main/resources/origscex.png?raw=TRUE)